 Favorite movies: Apollo 13, Catch Me If You Can, the Hunger Games movies (best book-to-movie transfer ever, IMHO, plus I've got a crush on Jennifer Lawrence), Casablanca, Star Wars

-Interesting footnote--I'm working on some serious Star Wars fan fiction: my own Episodes VII, VIII, and IX (which I came up with the concepts for long before there was ever going to be an official sequel trilogy, and which I still think are going to be better than the real ones.
-Feel free to challenge me on that assertion!)
+Interesting footnote--For a while I was working on some serious Star Wars fan fiction: my own Episodes VII, VIII, and IX (which I came up with the concepts for long before there was ever going to be an official sequel trilogy!)
+Totally pumped about the real ones too!

 Favorite shows: I don't really watch TV much, and when I do, it's mostly for sporting events.
-However, I do like Whose Line Is It Anyway and Chuck (still need to watch the last two seasons of that).
+However, I do like Whose Line Is It Anyway and Chuck.
 My sister watches a lot more TV than I do, and she's given my quite a few recommendations, including Buffy the Vampire Slayer, Doctor Who, Downton Abbey, Blackadder, and a whole lot of other British comedy, but I haven't really found the time to watch any of that stuff yet.

 I'm also going to add a category that wasn't technically on here: